 I invite you now to peek at our newest collaboration.
 This is the first in the "Sassy Sacks" project bags line, featuring a sturdy canvas base with a tongue-in-cheek saying and a fun quilting cotton top, with a contrast lining fabric.
 For the on-the-go knitter, the cotton webbing handle allows the bag to dangle from the knitter's wrist, while the polyester cord drawstring keeps her yarn securely inside.
 Once she reaches her destination, the quilting cotton top folds down, creating a sturdy basket to hold your WIPs.
+I have the exciting privilege of offering a Limited Edition version, especially for my YG gnomes... available only at YG!
+I helped select the outer fabric and liner fabric, along with the sass on the canvas base.

 Of course, what project bag is complete without a little bling?
 I'm thrilled to be offering brand new enamel pins with the YG logo, the perfect flair to any bag (or jean jacket!).